 Upon promotion from one rank to another, academic faculty will receive a 10% increase in salary with exception of School of Medicine clinical faculty, whose salary increases are governed by the UNR Med Compensation policy.

 Medical residents and clinical fellows are eligible to apply through an internal search process for an academic faculty position.
-If an internal search is approved by the dean and the Executive Vice President & Provost, the following process will be used in such recruitments
+If an internal search is approved by the dean and Executive Vice President & Provost, the following process will be used in such recruitments.

 - The search will be open for a minimum of two weeks.